evenwicht/BALTipBot/README.md

-The $BAL Tip Bot allows users to send the $BAL token to users using only their Twitter handle.
+The $BAL Tip Bot allows users to send the ERC-20 token $BAL to users using only their Twitter handle.

 Commands